lenhoanglnh/manuscripts/ethics/21-distraction-en.md

 Here's a hint: this industry is so huge that it has become the core business of many of the most powerful technology companies.
 It is the advertising industry.
-Advertising, more than lying or denying risks, is nowadays mostly about ignoring risks, relying in particular on #coolwashing.
+When you think about it, advertising, more than lying or denying risks, it seems to me that advertising today is about making people forget the risks, relying heavily on #coolwashing.

 And to optimize this #coolwashing, many dangerous industries have relied on global stars,